coryhouse/react-flux-starter-kit/README.md

 ##Change Log
 * Aug 20, 2015 - Updated to use gulp-open 1.0.0 and browserify 11.0.1 since the course has been updated to use these versions.
 * Jan 23, 2016 - Fixed missing quotes around jQuery globals in .eslintrc.
+* Jan 12, 2017 - Added link to completed demo and updated demo that uses latest versions as of early 2017.